amrlabib/javascript-essentials/scopes.md

 ---

 ### Why Scope matters ?
-The existance of scope is important to keep a maintanable less colliding code, this will help in separating libraries variables, from your own program variables, resulting in code with less errors
+The existance of scope is important to keep a maintanable less colliding code, this will help in separating libraries variables, from your own program variables, resulting in code with less errors.

 ---

 ### Javascript Scopes:
-**1.Global Scope:** Any variable defined outside all the functions and objects in our code, usually can be accessed under `window` object in all browsers.
+**1.Global Scope:** Variables not contained by any function, defined directly under `window` object, and can be accessed everywhere inside your code.

-**2.Local Scope:** Any variables defined inside a function is accessible inside that function only.
+**2.Local Scope:** Variables defined inside a function and accessible inside that function only.

-**3.Lexical Scope (nested scopes):** Any variables defined inside a function where this function contains another function, we can consider this as a nested local scopes.
+**3.Lexical Scope (nested scopes):** Variables defined inside a function where this function contains another function, we can consider this as a nested local scopes.

 ---